app-renticeship/Auto-EDOM-SIAK-UI/README.md

 # Auto-EDOM-UI
 Script to automatically fill UI's EDOM form.
-Use only when you're in emergency or just when you're lazy to click 20 buttons at a time
+Use only when you're in emergency or just when you're too lazy to click 20 buttons at a time

 Instructions:
 Open up "isi EDOM" form page